raspberrychris/cryptotravellers/content/blog/crypto-com-review.md

 I personally use the crypto.com card and have the Ruby card.
 With the Ruby card you get free Spotify reimbursements which are paid in CRO.
 As the Crypto.com card is a Visa card it can be used anywhere you would normally use your traditional Visa card.

-There are lots of crypto cards out there at the moment, but the Crypto.com cards have some great perks
+There are lots of crypto cards out there at the moment, but the Crypto.com cards have some great perks.

 ### Thank you for reading this Crypto.com review!